keift/neatd/README.md

 - Cleans up unused dependencies
 - Checks the FSTrim service, which performs regular maintenance of your SSD/HDD
 - Checks the Logrotate service, which manages log cleaning
+- Checks the TMPFiles-Clean service, which manages temp files cleaning

 ## Installation